amida-tech/DRE/README.md

 ===================
 ![Raccoon High Level Diagram](docs/images/dre_overview_new.png)

-Purpose of Data Raccoonciliation Engine is to take personal health data in variety of formats (starting with BlueButton/CCDA) from multiple sources and parse/normalize/de-duplicate/merge it into single Patient's Master Health Record with patient's assistance (thou, most of hard work will be done automagically).
+The purpose of the Data Raccoonciliation Engine is to take personal health data in a variety of formats (starting with BlueButton/CCDA) from multiple sources and parse/normalize/de-duplicate/merge it into a single Patient's Master Health Record with patient assistance (although most of hard work will be done automagically).

 Raccoon's components